kestra-io/kestra/README.md

 - autocompletion
 - syntax validation
 - embedded plugin documentation
+- example flows provided as blueprints
 - topology view (view of your dependencies in a Directed Acyclic Graph) that get updated live as you modify and add new tasks.

 ## Getting Started

-To get a local copy up and running, follow the steps below.
+Follow the steps below to start local development.

 ### Prerequisites